chris-day/ISO20022-MetadataHub/README.md

-# ISO20022 for the Ab Initio Metadata>Hub
+# ISO 20022 for the Ab Initio Metadata>Hub

 This repository contains the Ab Initio Metadata>Hub ISO 20022 Release derived from the ISO 20022 eRepository.